JillAClark/geoserver/doc/en/user/source/services/wfs/schemamapping.rst

 .. _schema_mapping:

-.. warning:: Document Status: **Requires tech review**
+.. warning:: Document Status: **Requires copyedit review**

 WFS schema mapping
 ==================

 One of the functions of the GeoServer WFS is to automatically map the internal schema of a dataset to a feature type schema.
-This mapping is undertaken according to the following rules:
+This mapping is performed according to the following rules:

 #.
 The name of the feature element maps to the name of the dataset.
 #.
 The name of the feature type maps to the name of the dataset with the string